-Being in the middle of a pandemic, which has forced many of us to be full-time remote workers, is only exacerbating what I consider to be a huge gap in leadership skills on projects.
+Being in the middle of a pandemic, which has forced most of us to be full-time remote workers, is only exacerbating what I consider to be a huge gap in leadership skills on projects.
 Throw in multiple time zones and a few native languages and this gap is brought to an entirely new level.

-Remote work is here to stay, even after COVID goes away, making it more difficult for project leads to do what they already do poorly—empower team members to effectively manage their time and engagement on a project.
+Remote work is here to stay, even after COVID goes away, making it more difficult for project leaders to do what they already do poorly—empower team members to effectively manage their time and engagement on a project.
 And that, as you might expect, can cause issues.

 Unrealistic Expectations Create Bottlenecks and Stress